simgislab/m-d.me/notes/jungruev-route-tibet-en/index.md

 On the 6th in the morning, we continued.
 We had lunch on the bank of the Narin River.
 In the evening, we traveled farther and spent the night at the Morin River.

 On the 7th in the morning, we set off.
 We had lunch again on the bank of the Morin River.
 Along this river, there are many Torgut households (yurts).
 The Torgut prince sent us onward on camels only, assigning us an old man named Tszoman as a guide.
-At night, we resumed our journey and, having crossed Mount Khükhe from the eastern side, we spent the night on its southern side, in a bend of the Bukha River.
+At night, we resumed our journey and, having crossed Mount Khukhe from the eastern side, we spent the night on its southern side, in a bend of the Bukha River.
 Throughout this leg of the journey, we followed a road.

 On the 8th in the morning, we set off along the river.
 Reaching the home of a man named Buyan-Oltzeitu, located at the upper border of the Torgut settlements along the Tsagan-Tokhoi, we had lunch there.
 South of this point, there are no reeds or trees.